Can you meet the needs of goldfish and tropical fish in the same aquarium? Or is this just a recipe for disaster?

 Think about this: You wouldn’t go to the beach on a hot summer’s day in a winter coat.
 And why would you?
 You’d be much too warm, sweaty, and very stressed out.

-It’s ultimately up to you to decide whether to mix goldfish with tropical fish, but remember: Your goldfish depend on you for their care.
-If you want happy, healthy fish with vibrant colors and long-lasting lives, you’ll think twice before throwing your goldfish into a tropical tank.
+It’s ultimately up to you whether to mix goldfish with tropical fish, but remember: Your goldfish depend on you for their care.
+If you want happy, healthy fish with vibrant colors and long-lasting lives, you’ll think twice before throwing goldfish into a tropical tank.

 So What Do You Think?

 Should you mix goldfish and tropical fish together?
-Should certain aspects of goldfish care be compromised to satisfy tropical fish needs?
+Should goldfish care be compromised to satisfy tropical fish needs?
 Or should goldfish be kept in separate tanks with other coldwater fish?

 Join the debate!
 Add your thoughts, feedback, and goldfish care tips to the comments below.